Skip to main content

 • Evaluates anonymized user intent

-• Optimizes spend based on Operator ledger records
+• Optimizes spend based on Operator settlement records

 Brand Agents can be operated by: